 These early years helped establish the reputation of Manto Management as one of few black owned consulting firms that was doing significant work for the public sector.
 This enabled Manto to establish working relationships with Delloitte and Price Waterhouse Coopers.
 The relationship with PWC has continued over an 18 year period.

 Since its inception, Manto has grown organically, with the majority of its senior consultants starting in the firm as interns.
 The current CEO and Senior Manager: Consulting and Advisory Services started out with Manto as interns and junior consultants.
 The Manto Group now consists of three businesses; Manto Management, Manto Group Training Company, Manto IT Governance, Risk, Compliance and Security.
-Manto has also invested in range of technology focused businesses such as V- Switch, a point of sale platform and solution focused business.
+Manto has also invested in a range of technology focused businesses such as V- Switch, a point of sale platform and solution focused business.

 In 2005, Manto applied for and was successfully included in the ground-breaking Standard Bank TUTUWA broad based black economic empowerment share scheme and deal.
 The TUTUWA deal has been pivotal in growing and developing Manto’s focus on the banking sector.